Staff

 drd@act.edu

 David Wisner holds a Ph.D. in Modern History from the University of Rochester.
-He has written on the French Revolution, neo-idealist epistemology, and neo-classical art in such journals as the Annales historiques de la Révolution françaiseFrench History, the Journal of the History of Ideas, the Journal of the History of Collections, and the Gazette des Beaux-Arts.
-He has also published one monograph, in the series Studies on Voltaire and the Eighteenth Century (Oxford).
+He has written on the French Revolution, neo-idealist epistemology, and neo-classical art in such journals as the Annales historiques de la Révolution française, French History, the Journal of the History of Ideas, the Journal of the History of Collections, and the Gazette des Beaux-Arts.
+He is the author of an acclaimed book on the origins of the French Revolution, in the series Studies on Voltaire and the Eighteenth Century (Oxford), and a more recent collection of essays on the Greek sovereign debt crisis.
 Since coming to Greece in the mid-1990s he has been particularly active in such issues as civic education, public policy, and US involvement in Southeast Europe, having participated in events and projects organized by the World Bank, the Bertelsmann Foundation, the Stability Pact, the German Marshall Fund, the US Embassy in Athens and the US Consulate General in Thessaloniki, among others.
-He appears regularly to discuss US and international politics on Greek radio and television, and writes occasional political commentary for a Greek newspaper.
+He appears occasionally to discuss US and international politics on Greek radio and television, and has written political and social commentary for two Greek newspapers.
 In his capacity as Director of the Dukakis Center Dr. Wisner has also organized innumerable lectures, round tables, and workshops on national, regional, and international public policy issues.

 Krystallia Kalachani (Athens)